EriChen0615/Gesture_Recognition/readme.md

 ## How to configure demo.py

-- Test images should be put in a sub-folder of the `Testing_Demo_Data` folder, configure
+- Test images should be put at the path `Testing_Demo_Data/YourSubfolderName/` , configure

   `TestImage_subfolder = YourSubfolderName`